 Dental emergencies could possibly be very serious in nature and require urgent dental attention.
 They should not be ignored under any circumstances.
 Ignoring the problem could lead to permanent damage that would make treatment more expensive and extensive.

-Here are tips about what to do if faced with various dental problems.
+Team at Notting hill dental clinic put together the tips about what to do if faced with various dental problems.

 In case of tooth decay, apply warm water to your mouth and employ dental floss to remove any food particles that may be lodged in your teeth.
 Never apply any pain killer as it could burn the gums.
 Try visiting the dentist immediately.